chenaciousD/blabla/content/posts/2016-01-09---An App Designed to make Inspiration Personalized and Actionable.md

 ## The Ask

-[Inspo](https://insponetwork.com), a Series A startup, approached frog to design and build a new social media lifestyle app tailored for women.
-Inspo saw an opportunity to create a closer relationship between social media influencers/creators and their fans. frog designed and launched this app to the Appstore in approximately six months.
+[Inspo](https://insponetwork.com), a Series A startup, approached frog to design and build a new social media lifestyle app tailored to women.
+Inspo saw an opportunity to create a closer relationship between social media influencers and their fans. frog designed and launched this app to the Appstore in approximately six months.

 ## The Process